noriakisana/dev-setup/README.md

 - continuous integration (pre-commit hooks)
 - VisualStudio

-A fully installed VirtualBox Image is available [here](https://gigamove.rwth-aachen.de/de/download/9453143c22408f2757dfd9946ec2fe0a).
-If the link has expired, please contact Gerit Wagner.
+A fully installed VirtualBox image is available [here](https://gigamove.rwth-aachen.de/de/download/9453143c22408f2757dfd9946ec2fe0a).
+If the link has expired, please contact [Gerit Wagner](mailto:gerit.wagner@uni-bamberg.de).

+The documentation can be used to set up the environment on other machines.
+Although we only support the VirtualBox/Ubuntu setup, useful hints for the setup on other machines can be contributed to this repository (issues or pull-requests).

 Before using the setup, please update your git credentials (using the shell):